FaisalJaman1012/HashHaven/README.md

 # HashHaven

+## Introduction
 This Python script generates hash grabbing files for Windows systems to capture hashes from victim machines.
 It creates shortcut files (.scf and .lnk) that, when opened by a user, initiate hash capturing mechanisms.

 ## Table of Contents
-  1. Intoduction
+  1. Requirements
-  2. Requirements
+  2. Installation
-  3. Installation
+  3. Usuage
-  4. Usuage
+  4. Instructions
   5. Disclaimer

-## Introduction

 ## Requirements